 SCROLL TO LEARN MORE

-Calm Taking time to stay in one place and focus your eyes towards the nature “happening” outside the window provides a quick mental rest… until your phone buzzes again and jolts you back to your busy life.
+Calm Taking time to stay in one place and focus your eyes towards the nature “happening” outside the window is a quick mental rest… until your phone buzzes again and jolts you back into techno-life.
+Still, that momentary respite, improves your life.

 Learning What begins with noticing different birds’ colors, grows into knowing individual birds by their subtle markings and their not-so-subtle attitudes.
 This enhances your observation skills which pay off when you start noticing other stuff, like your wife’s new hairstyles.